jblaine/solarized-and-modern-putty/README.md

 Usage TL;DR
 ===========
-1. Download the `putty-modern-256color.reg`, review it in an editor, then double-click it.
+1. Download the `putty-modern-256color.reg` file, review it in an editor, then double-click it.
 2. Make new PuTTY profiles (they inherit the "Default Settings" profile)

 Usage Detailed